YasirHasn9/react-in-depth/README.md

 ### useReducer vs useState
-Now , when it comes to manage the state in react's functional components , some engineers prefer useReducer hook over useState because with useReducer we can eliminate the code and also useReducer takes the old state and returns a new one
+Now , when it comes to manage the state in react's functional components , some engineers prefer useReducer hook over useState because with useReducer we can eliminate the code and also useReducer takes the old state and returns a new one . also when it comes to manage a complex data, useReducer is the better.
 ----------------